mloskot/qt-creator-plugin-boostbuild/README.md

 An unprioritised TODO list for the plugin:

+* Add tests!
+Add tests!
+Add tests!
+But first, learn how to test with Qt wealth!
 * Parse and colour test output (failed in red, passed in green)
 * Add file watchers for Jamfile and sidecar files to automatically reload any changes.
 * Allow to specify ```b2``` command location not in ```PATH```.